 Harima

 One of the city’s oldest Japanese restaurants, Harima has a few ramen options that you can choose from.
-Our go-to order at Harima for ramen is the classic Shoyu Ramen which you can order in two sizes—regular or large.
-In fact, all their ramen bowls are available in these two sizes.
-The Tantanmen Ramen is a spicy version (we haven't particularly found it spicy, but if you have low tolerance, then it might be spicy for you) and the Chashu Ramen comes with a chicken broth and Chashu (pork).
+Our go-to order at Harima for ramen is the classic Shoyu Ramen, which you can order in two sizes—regular or large.
+All their ramen bowls are available in these two sizes.
+The Tantanmen Ramen is a spicy version (we haven't found it particularly spicy, but if you have low tolerance, then it might be spicy for you), and the Chashu Ramen comes with a chicken broth and Chashu (pork).
 For vegetarians, there's the Negi Ramen.

 Must-Try Ramen: Shoyu Ramen, Tantanmen Ramen, Chashu Ramen, and Negi Ramen